bfritz/remote-script-partitioner/README.md

 * adds the encrypted partition to a LVM volume group
 * creates 1G `/` and 2G `/home` volumes with ext4 partitions

+**CAUTION**: If you use this script as-is, change the encryption key afterward, e.g.  `cryptsetup luksChangeKey /dev/sda3 --verify-passphrase`!

 ```bash
 #!/bin/sh